 The RA is a concept used for enabling the network to be aware of where the UE is, e.g. to limit the paging of the UE.

-It is assumed that the service availability within the RA is homogeneous for the UE e.g. the TAs of the RA support the same network slices.
+It is assumed that the service availability within the RA is homogeneous for the UE e.g. the TAs of the RA support the network slices in Allowed NSSAI but not all the TAs of the RA necessarily support the same network slices

-However, as the SCG is not used for paging nor considered when triggering Mobility Registration Updates by NAS, there is no functional issue to use a SCG cell outside the RA.
+However, as the SCG is not used for paging nor considered when triggering Mobility Registration Updates by NAS, there is no functional issue to use a SCG cell outside the RA (but SA2 cannot comment on the validity of a policy restricting the cells to be within the RA, if that was desirable, as this may be driven more by business rather than technical considerations if this was applied).

 On the principle of potentially using a cell that does not support the network slice the UE is using.
-SA2 assumes that only cells of TAs defined to support the used network slices are allowed and that such restriction applies also to SCG.
-SA2 does not foresee any impacts on SA2 specifications.
+SA2 indicates that only cells of TAs defined to support the used network slices shall be allowed, and that such restriction applies also to SCG.
+SA2 does not foresee any impacts on SA2 specifications to enable use of cells in TAs supporting the slices in the Allowed NSSAI.
+However, if in RAN3 it was found desirable by some operators to restrict the cells to be within the RA, it would be necessary to indicate the RA to the RAN in the UE context beyond the case of enabling RRC-INACTIVE.
+It also means that at least for the case of RRC-Inactive behaviour enabled it is technically already possible to restrict SCG the cells to be within the RA if this was the RAN policy desired by some operator.